|

 People search for Pampered Pet Strollers, pink pet strollers, a double pet stroller, a Jeep pet stroller, a Four Paws pet stroller and so on.
 There are a lot of manufacturers making these but I never see them.

 It took me a while to figure out what it actually was.
 I think this is because it is a kind of "pram", a child's pram.
 I'm not sure that the word "pram" is used in the US, I think not.
-So a stroller is probably more a US term (wrong?).
+So, a stroller is probably more a US term (wrong?).
 So, a pet stroller for us Brits is a "pet pram", which actually sounds more interesting.
 I think in this country we use the term "stroller" for a pram for bigger children.
 Another term would be "buggy".

-Cat Stroller - photo by jesshibb |
+Cat Stroller - photo by jesshibb

 The thing is, how can you get a cat to use one?
 A dog, I can see using one as this is more their style, particularly if the dog is small.
 But cats; my first thought is no, it wouldn't work.
 But for an old cat that used to go out but can't so much it might work.
 It may even work for a defensive nervous cat but I am not sure (see "privacy parlor" below).
 A nervous cat might want to escape the stroller and get stressed nullifying the whole point of the exercise.
 Then again, some cats simply don't mind being caged for a while and looking out.
 It's really guess work, until we try.

-which are published here under a creative commons Attribution-NonCommercial-NoDerivs License), I'm beginning to think differently.
-In fact it is very nice of people to take their cat for walk like this, to stimulate the cat's brain and keep him/her mentally active.
+But looking at the pictures published on this page (which are published here under a creative commons Attribution-NonCommercial-NoDerivs License), I'm beginning to think differently.
+In fact, it is very nice of people to take their cat for walk like this, to stimulate the cat's brain and keep him/her mentally active.
 I'm warming to this and I can see my cat actually liking it.
 I could take her with me when I go across the park to get the morning paper.

 The best and most practical way, it seems, to me would be to train our cats from an early age to use a pet or cat stroller, but I am sure that this rarely if ever happens.
 By the way people search for a Pampered pet stroller.
 Is a "Pampered Pet Stroller" a brand of stroller or just a device that pampers a pet?
 I think that I may have just found the answer (stress "may").
 There is a business called "Pampurred Pets".
-So people who search for Pampered Pet Strollers probably mean Pampurred Pets, which is a UK company with a large number of large shops in the south and south west of England.
+So, people who search for Pampered Pet Strollers probably mean Pampurred Pets, which is a UK company with a large number of large shops in the south and south west of England.

 On the basis that we can get our cats to use a pet stroller, do we have the courage to use one?
 From a personal point of view, I might feel a bit foolish, at least at first.
-But you know that is my problem, which shouldn't get in the way of giving my the best possible life experiences.
-Anyway I might feel stupid until people came up to me and looked into what they thought was an unusual child's pram and saw ah, no a cat.
+But you know that is my problem, which shouldn't get in the way of giving me the best possible life experiences.
+Anyway, I might feel stupid until people came up to me and looked into what they thought was an unusual child's pram and saw ah, no a cat.
 Gosh that's a funny looking child!
 Great way to meet people.

 Maybe on a more philosophical level a Pampered pet stroller is a good thing as in using it we are treating a cat as a human, to the same high standard of care and that is the kind of care I like to see.
 However, I've just seen one Flickr photographer's caption to a photograph of a cat in a stroller.
 It says, "Lazy bastards".
 Amusing, but I wonder if that is the impression we might give if we go out with a cat in a cat stroller?
 You know what I mean, over pampered pet, slightly crazy people?
 I'm not sure.

-Cat stroller in Central Park - photo by bnittoli. |
+Cat stroller in Central Park - photo by bnittoli.

 The photographer's caption to the photo left reads, "random strange sighting in central park".
 That's the point I am making.
 It does look a bit strange.
 But in a quite hostile world for the domestic cat the stroller and a cat enclosure seem the only practical answer.